 Almond Facial Oil £17.95

 Just in case you thought I was having a solely Calendula love-in in my Top Five Basic Buys, here’s something from a different range.
 I’ve been using almond oil on my skin for well over a decade now.
-It’s simple, multi-purpose and a little goes a long way.
+It’s simple, multi-purpose and a little goes a long way – so that £17.95 for the bottle is going to last and last!
 You can cleanse and moisturise with it.
 It makes a good eye make up remover for teens who favour heavy black eyeliner and mascara as well (I speak from personal experience).
 It is the oil I use when doing facials and I really cannot recommend it enough.
 Personally I stick with it just on my face, there are more economical oils to use for moisturising the rest of you!

 Almonds are packed full of beneficial vitamins and minerals and are high in unsaturated fatty acids and Vitamin E (a known anti-oxidant that fights free radicals that age the skin).
 Perfect for nurturing and protecting even sensitive skin, the Almond Facial Oil is gentle and suitable for family to use (from 40 down to toddler).
 Yes, I also have a favourite cream I use, but my bottle of almond oil is still in regular (usually daily) use.
 In past difficult years, whether financial or the blips I have had with my skin being very sensitive and dry, almond oil was my skin saviour when I had to simplify!